openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 The general form of these bindings is:

-    mios="unit:<unitName>,<miosThing>{,command:<commandThing>}{,in:<inTransform>}{,out:<outTransform>}"
+    mios="unit:<unitName>,<miosThing>{,command:<commandTransform>}{,in:<inTransform>}{,out:<outTransform>}"

+In many cases, only a subset of these parameters need to be specified/used, with *internal defaults* applied for the common use-cases.

-The sections below describe the types of things that can be bound, in addition to the transformations that are permitted.
+The sections below describe the types of things that can be bound, in addition to the transformations that are permitted, and any default transformations that may be applied for you.

 ### Item : MiOS Device Binding - Values (Reading)

-Device Bindings are currently read-only, with data flowing from the MiOS Unit _into_ openHAB.
+Device Bindings can be read-only, with data flowing from the MiOS Unit _into_ openHAB.
 Device Bindings have the form:

     mios="unit:<unitName>,device:<deviceId>/service/<serviceURN>/<serviceVariable>